typessymptoms

-Vestibular migraine causes dizziness and vertigo without the classic headache.
-Learn the symptoms, triggers, and lifestyle strategies that can help.
+Vestibular migraine affects 1–3% of people, causing dizziness and vertigo often without any headache.
+Learn the symptoms, triggers, and lifestyle strategies that help.

-Imagine the room spinning, your balance suddenly unreliable, a wave of nausea rising — yet no headache.
-For millions of people, this is the confusing reality of vestibular migraine, one of the most under-recognised and misdiagnosed conditions in neurology.
-Vestibular migraine is a neurological disorder in which the brain's migraine process disrupts the vestibular system — the network responsible for balance, spatial orientation, and eye movement — producing episodes of dizziness, vertigo, and unsteadiness that can last minutes to days.
+Imagine the room spinning, your balance suddenly unreliable, a wave of nausea rising.
+Yet there is no headache.
+For millions of people, this is the confusing reality of vestibular migraine, one of the most under-recognised conditions in neurology.
+Vestibular migraine is a neurological disorder where the brain's migraine process disrupts the vestibular system, the network responsible for balance and spatial orientation, producing episodes of dizziness and vertigo that can last minutes to days.

 Unlike classic migraine, which is defined by throbbing head pain, vestibular migraine often strikes without any pain at all.
-This disconnect between symptom and expectation leads many sufferers to spend years cycling through ENT specialists, cardiologists, and emergency departments before receiving an accurate diagnosis.
-Understanding this condition clearly is the first step toward managing it effectively.
+This disconnect leads many sufferers to spend years cycling through ENT specialists, cardiologists, and emergency departments before receiving an accurate diagnosis.
+Understanding this condition is the first step toward managing it effectively.

-Vestibular migraine is a variant of migraine that primarily affects the vestibular system, causing episodes of dizziness and balance disturbance rather than — or in addition to — classic head pain.
-It is recognised by the International Headache Society as a distinct diagnostic entity, defined by a history of migraine combined with recurrent vestibular episodes lasting between 5 minutes and 72 hours.
+Vestibular migraine is a variant of migraine that primarily affects the vestibular system, causing episodes of dizziness and balance disturbance rather than or in addition to classic head pain.
+The International Headache Society recognises it as a distinct diagnostic entity, defined by a history of migraine combined with recurrent vestibular episodes lasting between 5 minutes and 72 hours.

 It is estimated to affect approximately 1–3% of the general population, making it one of the most common causes of spontaneous vertigo, according to data cited by the National Institutes of Health.
-Among people with a migraine history, the prevalence is considerably higher.
-Women are disproportionately affected, consistent with the broader pattern seen across all migraine subtypes, as documented by the World Health Organization.
+Among people with an existing migraine history, prevalence is considerably higher.
+Women are disproportionately affected, consistent with the broader pattern seen across all migraine subtypes.

 Despite its prevalence, vestibular migraine remains widely misdiagnosed.
 The absence of headache in many episodes, combined with overlapping features with conditions such as Ménière's disease, benign paroxysmal positional vertigo (BPPV), and anxiety disorders, makes accurate identification a genuine clinical challenge.